 Involving senior management early sends a strong message to the company and helps shift its culture to prioritize customer experience improvement as an overall company goal.
 In addition, there should be other mechanisms in place to support senior management, such as providing monetary incentives for improving customer satisfaction.
 However, without the right culture in place, it will be difficult creating a more positive experience for your customers.

 With the probability of selling to an existing customer at 60-70% compared to 5-20% when selling to a new prospect, customer experience improvement is a big opportunity to further expand your business.
-Customer Relationship Management platforms can help manage the customer experience but it is important to find the right solution that is flexible enough to meet your business requirements while still being able to extend and integrate into your existing business applications.
+A customer experience platform can help manage the customer experience but it is important to find the right solution that is flexible enough to meet your business requirements while still being able to extend and integrate into your existing business applications.
 Developing a strong customer experience is beneficial for both your customers and business.